 As 2020 draws to a close (and good riddance, right?), we look for areas in which we can improve and set new goals to achieve.
 If your goal is to reduce your claims costs, here are three resolutions to strengthen your claims strategy in 2021.

 Claims Strategy Resolution #1: Resolve to have a plan when an injury occurs.

 John F. Kennedy said, “The time to repair the roof is when the sun is shining.”
-Policies and procedures for handling work injuries should be made ahead of time and be clearly communicated to all employees.
+Policies and procedures for handling work injuries should be clearly communicated to all employees ahead of time.
 Common questions that should be addressed are:

 - Who should the injury be reported to?

 - Who will fill out the accident report?

 - Who will report the claim to your workers' compensation provider?